syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ### Setting the default fill color

-You can set the default fill background color of the free text callout annotations by using the `SfPdfViewerControl.FreeTextCalloutAnnotationSettings.FillColor` property.
+You can set the default fill background color of the free text callout annotations by using the [`FillColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.PdfViewerFreeTextCalloutAnnotationSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerFreeTextCalloutAnnotationSettings_FillColor) property.
 Refer to the following code.

 {% highlight c# %}